nov-lang/nov/README.md

   - try and catch like in zig
   - throw used to return an error (or just return a error.XXX like zig?)
 - add generics
-- add `type` keyword to define a new type or `struct`/`enum` idk
-  - also tagged union
-- add typeof keyword/builtin/idk
-- rework examples
 - remove `loop` loops?
 - remove `while` loops?
 - add `do while` loops or `repeat until` loops?